 I used my debit card for a couple of years in Costa Rica.
 However, I don’t recommend it since there isn’t as much protection for debit cards as there is for credit cards.

-Furthermore, car rental companies don’t normally take debit cards since the deposit takes 1-3 months to return compared to 72 hours for credit card.
+Furthermore, car rental companies don’t normally take debit cards since the deposit takes up to 45 days to return compared to 72 hours for credit card.

 If they do accept it, they’ll have you sign a waiver saying you understand that the using debit card requires a longer time to return the deposit as it’s a “real cash transaction.”